gablm/feup_ldts_ForwardWarfare/docs/README.md

 ### Playable elements / PlayableFactory

-**Problem in Context.**
+**Problem in Context:**

 There is a lot of playable types, so it's difficult to see at a glance the available troops.
 And a factory facility needs to create new troops with ease.

-**The Pattern.**
+**The Pattern:**

-So, a Factory pattern is perfect in this situation.
+A Factory pattern is perfect in this situation.
 It allows us to have a single class that reunites all the available troops and lets other classes get a new troop without having to know about all the available troops.

-**Implementation.**
+**Implementation:**

-Not yet implemented
+Not yet implemented.